AaronAmberman/WPF.Themes/README.md

 This ***will style the built in WPF controls*** but it does not colorize all controls.

 Unaffected types...
+ - DataGrid (I am not a fan of DataGrids and I never use them so I did not style them because they are complex and there is a lot to them, sorry)
  - All panels
  - Border
  - Grid